hantsy/building-restful-apis-with-springmvc-gitbook/testing.md

 ##A simple POJO test

-A classic JUnit test looks like this.
+A classic JUnit test could look like this.

 	public class PostTest {